 Charging and discharging of an electric vehicle must be as efficient as possible.
 Energy efficiency should not decrease significantly due to the aging of the vehicle.
 The charger should have a low energy consumption if the battery is not connected (stand-by).
 However, the most decisive aspect with respect to energy consumption is probably related to the total energy consumption of a vehicle during its production and use.
 The commission should integrate obligatory requirements on energy efficiency for battery electric vehicles.
 Such requirements may be integrated into regulations CO2 emission performance standards for cars and vans and should set incentives for a general reduction of energy consumption from BEVs.
-From DUH perspective it is necessary to set an absolute upper consumption limit to prevent excessive electricity consumption by individual vehicles.4
+From DUH perspective it is necessary to set an absolute upper consumption limit to prevent excessive electricity consumption by individual vehicles.5

 To improve transparency, producers should inform customers about the environmental advantages of small, lightweight, and energy-efficient cars.
 Additionally, incentives are necessary to encourage the reduction of vehicle size and weight, as larger and heavier vehicles need significantly more resources to produce.
 Also, consumers must be informed on energy-efficient use of the electric vehicle battery as well as the ecological advantages of using renewable energy.
-There needs to be a differentiated consumption labeling according to electricity consumption and the CO2 footprint of the battery, and a corresponding classification of BEVs, in order to make electricity consumption and the emissions associated with production transparent for consumers at the time of purchase.4 tinue to meet the legal requirements referred to in Articles 4 to 7 throughout their production.
-DUH welcomes the introduction of a circularity strategy.
-However, the requirements are too unspecific and nonbinding.
-They currently fail to sufficiently address the responsibility of producers to exploit the potential of resource reduction through decreasing the total demand of vehicles.
-In addition, producers should include strategies to diminish total environmental footprint of their fleet, particularly through reducing average vehicle size, fuel/ energy demand and increasing ecodesign and repair conditions.
+There needs to be a differentiated consumption labeling according to electricity consumption and the CO2 footprint of the battery, and a corresponding classification of BEVs, in order to make electricity consumption and the emissions associated with production transparent for consumers at the time of purchase.5 include strategies to diminish total environmental footprint of their fleet, particularly through reducing average vehicle size, fuel/ energy demand and increasing ecodesign and repair conditions.
 Regarding elements of the circularity strategy in Annex IV Part A, reuse and remanufacturing measures should be prioritized, explicitly addressing how producers plan to increase the use of reused or remanufactured g.
 Production Process & Carbon Footprint